Mathics3/mathics-development-guide/docs/extending/developing-code/extending/tutorial/0-predefined.rst

 Hello, World! -- using Predefined
 ---------------------------------

 Here is a simple "Hello, World!"
-Mathics function.
+Mathics3 function.

 .. code-block:: python